Writer's Guide for Article Submissions

 • Integration of Army civilians into multi-domain operations and organizational effectiveness.

-• Army Civilians and the Army Profession.
+• Army civilians and the Army profession.

 • Professional development, talent management, and workforce modernization.